c4cs/c4cs.github.io/_commands/basics/who.md

 ### Useful Options / Examples

 #### `who`
 With no arguments, who prints the name, shell location, time of login, and any comments for the current user.
+For users logged into a GUI shell, the commend field often contains the DISPLAY variable they are assigned to.

 ~~~ bash
 $ who